 Do not close or refresh the browser, navigate to another page, perform tasks on the management console, or power off the appliance until updating is complete.

 Deep Discovery Analyzer will automatically restart after the upgrade is complete.

-5. Clear the browser cache.
+5. Clear the browser cache before you access the management console.

 Integrated Products/Services

 The Integraded Products/Services screen, in Administration > Integrated Products/Services, includes the following tabs: